-We provide a transfer from Kalaw to Nyaung Shwe Jetty, so you will enjoy a comfortable trip by boat on the Inle-Lake, known for its leg rowers, floating villages and gardens afterwards.
-You will gain insight to the everyday life of the Intha, who mostly live in wooden houses built on tall stilts, and learn about their methods of fishing and gardening.
+This day you can enjoy a comfortable trip by boat on the Inle-Lake, known for its leg rowers, floating villages and gardens afterwards.
+You will gain insight into the everyday life of the Intha, who mostly live in wooden houses built on tall stilts, and learn about their methods of fishing and gardening.
 Afterwards, you will visit the Hpaung Daw U Pagoda and the silk weaving village Inpawkhon.
 Here artisans produce one of the most expensive and rarest textiles in the world: silk made from lotus flowers.

 Today you will pass by the western shore of the Inle-Lake and visit the Indein Pagoda complex, where hundreds of impressive stupas are slowly being reclaimed by nature.
 Further, visit Mine Thaik village and its floating market, where lots of local products are sold.

 After breakfast at your hotel, transfer to Heho Airport to catch the flight to Kengtung.
 In the afternoon you will visit Wan-Pauk, a village of the Palaung tribe people who wear silver and lacquered waistbands.